kennylevinsen/serve2d/README.md

       ssh -p 8888 localhost

 ## http
-Simple file-server that serves from where the server is run (to be changed very soon).
-It guards against navigating out of the directory.
+Simple file-server without directory listing (might change in the future).
+It guards against navigating out of the directory with some simple path magic.

+* path (string): Path to serve from.
+Example: "/srv/http/"
 * notFoundMsg (string): 404 body.
 Example: "<!DOCTYPE html><html><body>Not Found</body></html>"

 ## echo